vatnz-dev/sops/docs/terminal/qtma.md

 ### Retaining Aircraft on the Approach

-QTMA usually elects to retain aircraft on the RNPs until they're assured separation exists at the threshold (with respect to backtracking aircraft).
-Down to about `A050`.
+QTMA usually elects to retain aircraft on the RNPs down to about `A050` until they are assured separation exists at the threshold (with respect to backtracking aircraft).
 This requires coordination with QTWR.

 ### Time Seperation on the Approach